 - 1 teaspoon baking powder

 - 2 large eggs

-- At least a day before, soak the raisins, the rest of the dried fruit, the crystallized ginger and the zests in golden rum.
-You can do this in a zip top bag if you want.
+- At least a day before, soak the raisins, the rest of the dried fruit, the crystallized ginger and the zests in golden rum (or water and rum extract).
+You can do this in a zip-top bag if you want.
 Shake the bag occasionally.

 - Add the sugar, butter, juice, and spices (The Beloved grinds the cloves, allspice, pepper and salt together with a mortar and pestle.
 He wanted me to tell you that) and bring to a boil.
 Turn the heat down and simmer for 10 minutes.

 - Remove the pan from the heat and let it cool for 30-45 minutes.

 - Whisk the flour, baking soda and baking powder into the fruit mixture, combining it quickly with a wooden spoon.